scottishgovernment/resources.mygov.scot/_additional/style-guide.md

 Good semantic copy is supported by appropriate styling.
 Levels of importance are defined by size, weight, and margins.
 Line-height, padding and margins all adhere to the baseline grid of 7px.
 Any deviations from this are nested within fixed height blocks which adhere to the grid.
 Any further deviations from this can be put down to ‘artistic license’.

-{% include example.html file="headings" caption="Basic headings and paragraph" height="900" %}
+{% include example.html file="headings" caption="Basic headings and paragraph" height="1000" %}

 ### 2. Column width

 It's tempting to use all the space available.
 Don’t.
 Wide columns of text can make it difficult for the reader to keep their place, as the eye has greater distance to travel from end of one line to the start of the next.

-**Recommended avg. max 14 words per line.**
+*Recommendation: average 14 words per line*

 All the best attention to typographical detail goes out the window if the body copy sits within an uncomfortably wide column.
 Further reading with [design composition fundamentals](http://inside.mygov.scot/2014/09/08/design-composition-fundamentals/) blog post.

 ### 3. Font weight treatment

-To ensure best font­ weight appearance, use the following CSS:
+To ensure best font­ weight appearance, use font smoothing.
+This delivers a truer and more legible interpretation of a font-set across macs, and is more consistent with PC display in terms of weight.
+We achieve that with the following CSS.

 	{
         -­webkit­font­smoothing: antialiased;
     }

-This delivers a truer and more legible interpretation of a font-set across macs, and is more consistent with PC display in terms of weight.

-{% include example.html file="fontweight" caption="Font weights" height="1000" %}
+{% include example.html file="fontweight" caption="Font weights" height="1250" %}

 ### 4. Typographical variations